New Algorithms for Incremental Minimum Spanning Trees and Temporal Graph Applications: The Strict

 The structural changes in the \linkfunc{} operation may cause the tree unbalanced.
 We say a node $y$ is \emp{affected} (or may become unbalanced) during the \linkfunc{} operation if either $y$'s children list is changed, or the subtree size of any $y$'s child is changed.
 We will show that all such nodes are on the path from $u$ or $v$ to the root before the \linkfunc{} operation.
 We collect all these nodes in a set $S$.
 Next, a \downwardcalifunc{} function is applied on each node $y$ in $S$. \downwardcalifunc{}$(y)$ aims to ensure that node $y$ achieves a balance with all its children.
 This operation first identifies whether $y$ has a heavy child $x$.
 If so, $x$ will be promoted and removed from $y$'s subtree.
 This process is repeated until $y$ is balanced.
 In Thm. \ref{thm:exact:balance}, we prove that the tree becomes balanced after the \insertfunc{} operation.

-We note that, to perform \downwardcalifunc{}, we require to store the child pointers in each node, and efficiently determine whether the anti-monopoly rule is violated.
-To help the reader understand the high-level idea more easily, we assume a black box that can determine whether there is a heavy child of a tree node $u$ (and find it in case so) with $O(1)$ time.
-Throughout the description and analysis, we assume the existence of this black box, and we give a possible implementation in \cref{sec:maintain-children}.
+We note that, to perform \downwardcalifunc{}, we need to store the child pointers in each node, and efficiently determine whether the anti-monopoly rule is violated.
+To help the reader understand the high-level idea more easily, we assume a black box that can determine whether there is a heavy child of a tree node $u$ (and find it if one exists) with $O(1)$ time.
+Throughout the description and analysis, we assume the existence of this black box, and we give a possible implementation in \cref{sec:heavy-child}.

 \myparagraph{Path-max Queries.} A \pathmax{} query finds the maximum edge on the path between $u$ and $v$ on $T$.
 Relevant edges can be identified by first finding Least Common Ancestor (LCA) of $u$ and $v$ as $l$, and finding all edges from $u$ and $v$ to $l$.